covscript/covscript/README.md

 ## Comments ##
 Comments by [@ice1000](https://github.com/ice1000/):

-> This is a programming language created by my friend Michael Lee, written in C++.
+>This is a programming language created by my friend Michael Lee, written in C++.
 The detailed description is on it’s website so I’ll just put some comments here.
-This is a C-like language (at least the function call syntax is of C style), while functions, structs, namespaces are ends with end like Ruby, and it has the concepts of package import using (the module system). <br/>
+This is a C-like language (at least the function call syntax is of C style), while functions, structs, namespaces are ends with end like Ruby, and it has the concepts of package import using (the module system).
-Its parser is hand-written (very complex, although parsers are trivial), which impressed me (I didn’t even think of that when working on Lice, I just wrote an AST evaluator). <br/>
+Its parser is hand-written (very complex, although parsers are trivial), which impressed me (I didn’t even think of that when working on Lice, I just wrote an AST evaluator).
-This language supports invoking functions written in C++, like JNI. <br/><br/>
+This language supports invoking functions written in C++, like JNI.
 CovScript mostly features its powerful standard library, which has database, GUI, web access, regular expressions.